 - Increased awareness and knowledge about the importance of a healthy lifestyle.

-Many experts believe that the longevity research that is already under way will largely eradicate many of these diseases in the next 10 to 15 years, thus further enhancing your chances of a longer healthier life
+The longevity revolution has, however, had an unanticipated side effect: the creation of an older population that has contracted multiple chronic degenerative diseases, including cancer, heart disease, arthritis and alzheimer’s disease.
+I believe that the longevity research that is already under way will largely eradicate many of these diseases in the next 10 to 15 years, thus further enhancing our chances of a longer healthier life.

 The chart below, extracted from an original article in the New England Journal of Medicine published in 2012 ( see link in resources below) ranks the top ten causes of death annually in the USA and expresses them as an annual number per 100,000 of population.
 The chart shows a number of important changes that I will explain below the chart.